-Where possible, dining out during prep time during weekdays should be avoided.
+Where possible, dining out during Academic time during weekdays should be avoided.
 However, on special occasions, students may dine out with their family with their Hm's prior permission.
 Students may only dine out together on a Saturday night by giving full details (venue, date, time, all students involved) in advance to their Hm, who will consult with the other Hms involved, before granting permission.
 This will normally be a XX privilege only.
 Students must adhere to the Rugby School guidelines regarding alcohol consumption.
+See the Student Manual for more information.